markckim/Contour_Tracing/README.md

 An implementation of the Moore Neighborhood algorithm used to trace the contours of a given image and output a JSON (or plist) file of the resulting pixel coordinates.
 If an image is made up of more than one body, the coordinate data for each body will be stored in a separate array.
 Coordinate data is of the form `@"{x,y}"` and can be parsed from an iOS application using `CGPointFromString`.

-JSON data for an image made up of two rectangular shapes may look like
+Example JSON data output for an image made up of two rectangular bodies:

     [["{0,0}","{0,1}","{1,1}","{1,0}"],["{3,2}","{5,2}","{5,3}","{3,3}"]].